civicnet/strop/README.md

 Test code
 ```

-_Reminder:_ the first line will not have its indentation removed if it is not empty and doesn't contain only indentation characters.
+_Reminder: the first line will not have its indentation adjusted if it is not empty and doesn't contain only indentation characters._

-In the odd case that a mix of different indentation characters is used in the template, only _identical_ runs at the beginning of _every_ eligible line are considered "common" (and removed).
+If a mix of different indentation characters is used in the template, only _identical_ sequences at the beginning of _every_ eligible line are considered "common" (and removed).

 ### Rules and types